Singing Voice Data Scaling-up: An Introduction to ACE-Opencpop and ACE-KiSing: The Corpora

-\textbf{Data Preparation:} The initial step involves preparing the source data, which is essential for the data curation process.
-This data comprises the singing voice of various artists, the corresponding musical scores, and phonetic (phone) alignment.
+\textbf{Data Preparation:} Preparing the source data is essential for the data curation process, which involves preparing the singing voice of various artists and the corresponding musical scores.
 The musical score includes elements such as the sequence of musical notes, note durations, and syllable assignments for each note.
-In contrast to previous SVS benchmarks~\cite{saino2006hmm, ogawa2021tohoku, wang22b_interspeech, shi2022muskits}, which provide phone alignment of real singing voices for reference, our approach also incorporates this aspect.\footnote{Notably, many SVS systems utilize the provided phone alignment as an additional feature \cite{wang22b_interspeech, wu2023systematic, wu2023phoneix}.}
+Our approach also incorporates phone alignment of source singing voices within each syllable.

 \textbf{Information Verification and Correction:} This stage involves enlisting individuals with musical expertise to meticulously refine the music score, typically in MIDI format, ensuring it accurately aligns with the singing voice.
-Concurrently, these experts also rectify any discrepancies found in the initial phone alignment of the source singing voice.
+These experts rectify any discrepancies found in the initial phone alignment of the source singing voice as well.

-\textbf{Tuning for Voice Match:} In this phase, there is an iterative process of editing the synthesized voice to achieve an optimal match with the source voice.
-This involves several steps: selecting a virtual singer whose voice closely resembles the source, modifying the fundamental frequency (F0) contour, incorporating additional breathing sounds, adjusting the vibrato, and fine-tuning the syllable duration.
+\textbf{Tuning for Voice Match:} This phase involves an iterative process of editing the synthesized voice to achieve an optimal match with the source voice, which contains several steps: selecting a virtual singer whose voice closely resembles the source, modifying the fundamental frequency (F0) contour, incorporating additional breathing sounds, adjusting the vibrato, and fine-tuning the syllable duration.
 These modifications aim to ensure that the synthesized voice faithfully replicates the original song in the source database.

 \textbf{Tuning for Singer Adaptation:} This process is repeated for each singer included in our study.
-For ACE-Opencpop, we feature 30 singers, whereas KiSing-V2 includes 33.
+As the singing range is different across singers, we filter out phrases that include unnatural segments due to the singing range mismatch.
+For ACE-Opencpop, we feature 30 singers, whereas ACE-KiSing includes 33.
 All voices are generated using ACE Studio version 1.7.2, and the data format is consistent across both corpora: 48kHz, single channel, 16-bit PCM.